Children and Young People

 Social Care for Children and Young People

-Social Care Services Lancashire County Council provide social care services in the Lancaster District.
+Social Care Services is the responsibility of Lancashire County Council in the Lancaster District.
 This includes a range of services for children and families including family support, fostering and adoption, residential care, leaving care services and child protection.
 These services for children aim to protect and support vulnerable children, and help families stay together.

 Employment of Children